pantheon-systems/documentation/source/content/guides/partial-composer.md

 ## Require Dependencies
 Use the `require` command to add new dependencies to your project, such as libraries or themes.
 This command modifies your `composer.json` file by including the specified dependency and it's compatible version.

-Note that Panthen **does not** run `composer install` on the platform, so you need to install and commit the dependencies.
+Note that Pantheon does not run `composer install` on the platform, so you need to install and commit the dependencies.

 <TabList>